Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Our Approach: LoRe

-\textbf{Input.} As shown in Figure~\ref{fig: framework}, we represent the state $\bm{s}^t\in \mathbb{R}^{|\mathcal{C}|\times (|\mathcal{G}|+2)}$ as a one-hot matrix, where each row of the matrix is the one-hot vector of the item created by corresponding creator connected with the corresponding trust degree.
-The length of the one-hot vector is $|\mathcal{G}|+2$, because there are cases where the creator dose not create item.
+\textbf{Input.} As shown in Figure~\ref{fig: framework}, we represent the state $\bm{s}^t\in \mathbb{R}^{|\mathcal{C}|\times (|\mathcal{G}|+1)}$ as a one-hot matrix, where each row of the matrix is the one-hot vector of the item created by corresponding creator.
+The length of the one-hot vector is $|\mathcal{G}|+1$, because there are cases where the creator dose not create item.

 \textbf{Output.} In the classic actor network, the actor usually outputs a distribution over the action space $\mathcal{A}$.
 However, the number of possible actions is $|\mathcal{A}|=(|\mathcal{G}|+1)^{|\mathcal{C}|}$, which is too large to handle.
 To address this problem, we design the actor to output the distribution over suggestion set $\mathcal{A}_p$ rather than the distribution over action set $\mathcal{A}$.
 That is, instead of outputting a joint distribution over all platform's possible actions, we output an independent distribution over the suggested actions for each creator.
 Specifically, the output of actor is $\bm{P}=\pi_{\theta}(\bm{s}^t)\in\mathbb{R}^{|\mathcal{C}|\times(\mathcal{G}|+1)}$, where each row of $\bm{P}$ is a distribution over the suggestion set for corresponding creator.
-Then, the suggestions sent to creators are sampled from the corresponding row of $\bm{P}$, which constitute the platform's action $\bm{a}^t\in \mathbb{R}^{|\mathcal{C}|}$ as shown in Figure~\ref{fig: framework}.
+The suggestions sent to creators are sampled from the corresponding row of $\bm{P}$, which constitute the platform's action $\bm{a}^t\in \mathbb{R}^{|\mathcal{C}|}$.

-After sending suggestions to creators, creators produce items and the genres of these new items with creators' trust degree constitute the next state $\bm{s}^{t+1}$.
+After sending suggestions to creators, creators produce items and the genres of these new items constitute the next state $\bm{s}^{t+1}$.
 After that, platform recommends items to each user and get the total users' clicks $\mathcal{R}$ as reward.
-Finally, the data $b^t=(\bm{s}^t,\bm{a}^t,\bm{s}^{t+1},\mathcal{R})$ is then added to the reply buffer $\mathcal{B}$ which is used to train the actor and critic networks in the offline training phase.
+Finally, the data $b^t=(\bm{s}^t,\bm{a}^t,\bm{s}^{t+1},\mathcal{R})$ is then added to the reply buffer $\mathcal{B}$ which is used to train the actor and critic networks in the training phase.